 The mind is a powerful tool that is almost always hard at work.
 Even when it doesn’t seem like it, everything you interact with is being stored in the subconscious part of the mind.

 For example, when you’re walking, the mind records the feel of the sun on your skin, the smells around you, the ground you’re stepping on, the surrounding sounds, and the sights near you.
 Since this is too much for you to process, it is stored in the subconscious.

 Sometimes, the mind will join a few facts together and conclude.
-The problem is, you may not have all the facts.
-And this jumping to conclusion without seeing the whole picture could have detrimental effects.
+The problem is, that you may not have all the facts.
+And this jumping to conclusions without seeing the whole picture could have detrimental effects.

 Accepting inaccurate of false information

-Sometimes, you may want something so badly that you start believing something you know well is a lie, or you don’t have the full facts on.
+Sometimes, you may want something so badly that you start believing something you know well is a lie, or you don’t have the full facts on it.

-This is a form of cognitive bias that could end up leading you astray because of the facts you’ve deiced to idealize or ignore.
+This is a form of cognitive bias that could end up leading you astray because of the facts you’ve decided to idealize or ignore.

 The mind of a child is often fascinated by the simplest of things.
 Kids are always curious and end up asking a ton of questions.
 As they grow up, however, this curiosity may die down, leaving a blanket of ignorance.